Advanced Features

 cache_directory = "s3://my-bucket/cache?region=us-west-2"

-Static Files with Redirects:
+Static Files with Redirects (in site.toml):

-directories = ["s3://my-bucket/static?region=us-west-2"]
+static_files = ["s3://my-bucket/static?region=us-west-2"]

-Templates with S3 Fallback:
+Templates with S3 Fallback (in site.toml):

-directories = ["templates-local", "s3://my-bucket/templates"]
+templates = ["templates-local", "s3://my-bucket/templates"]

 AWS Credentials